 - Now add the ghee and ground almonds to the sooji.
 Continue roasting on low flame.
 You have to keep stirring so the mixture doesn't burn.

-- In the meanwhile, combine the sugar, water, saffron and crushed cardamom seeds in a saucepan and bring all to a boil.
+- In the meanwhile, combine the sugar, water, saffron, and cardamom powder in a saucepan and bring all to a boil.
 Lower the heat and let it simmer for another 4-5 minutes.
 Take it off the heat.

 - By now, your sooji mixture should be golden brown.
 Slowly and carefully add to the sugar mixture.
 There will be a lot of spluttering.
 Keep stirring as the semolina will start to absorb the water and swell up.